Opposes Injustice; or, CÚzanne's "Still Life with Onions"

 the matter-of-fact, and he writes:

-I learned that the wonder Cézanne found is the fact Mr. Siegel
+The wonder CÚzanne found, I learned, is the fact Mr. Siegel

 of opposites, which is our structure, too.
 Studying how this is so has